If this is Burial Beer Co.’s idea of what the rivers in hell taste like, count us in.

 The Asheville, North Carolina based brewery’s Solera program has yielded another release, and it indeed runs deep red.
 Burial The River to Hell Runs Red is Oud Bruin ale (Flanders Brown Ale) that spent 6 months in Brunello foeders, only to be re-fermented in Sanctuary Vineyards Tempranillo barrels for 9 months.
 Hold on, not done.
 75% of this sour ale was aged on raspberries, while the remaining 25% on blueberries.

 The release is truly a dark, brooding, sour ale.
 As it warms the depth of this beer is revealed – a wash of bold Spanish black grapes and a subtle hint of dry Italian wine barrel, finishing with just the tiniest hint of vinegar and raspberry.
 Fans of sours like The Bruery Tart of Darkness or Jolly Pumpkin Noel De Calabaza will find a new love in hell here.

 Burial The River to Hell Runs Red is a brewery only release, in 16.9-ounce bottles.

 PIC: Beer Street Journal

-Boulevard Jam Band that was a draft exclusive this summer, is slated for cans.
+Boulevard Jam Band that was a draft exclusive in the past, is coming to cans.